 QUALIFICATIONS

-School Finance – The successful candidate closely supervises budget development and procedures, develops and explains the rationale for the budget to the board and local officials, and lobbies for school funding on behalf of the school division.
+- Demonstrates in-depth understanding of school finances, and explains rationale for budget to the Board and local officials, and offers alternative funding solutions on behalf of the school division.

 Candidates must meet the legal requirements to be licensed or be eligible for licensure as a superintendent in Virginia.
 Questions concerning the eligibility requirements should be directed to the Office of Educator Preparation and Licensure, State Department of Education, P.O.
 Box 2120, Richmond, VA 23218-2120, Telephone: (804) 750-8190.